bleugreen/deeprhythm/README.md

 # DeepRhythm: High-Speed Tempo Prediction

 ## Introduction
-DeepRhythm is a convolutional neural network designed for rapid, precise tempo prediction, specifically on modern music.
+DeepRhythm is a convolutional neural network designed for rapid, precise tempo prediction for modern music.
+It runs on anything that supports Pytorch (I've tested Ubunbu, MacOS, Windows, Raspbian)

 The implementation is heavily inspired by “Deep-Rhythm for Global Tempo Estimation in Music”, by Foroughmand and Peeters [1].